Eight Meaningful Ways to Celebrate Hanukkah

 Celebrate Miracles

-Playing dreidel, a four-sided spinning top with the Hebrew letters Nun, Gimel, Hei, and Shin is an acronym for “Nes Gadol Haya Sham” or “A Great Miracle Happened There.”
+A favorite Hanukkah tradition is playing dreidel.
+The four-sided spinning top bears the Hebrew letters Nun, Gimel, Hei, and Shin, which form an acronym for “Nes Gadol Haya Sham” or “A Great Miracle Happened There.”

 We have acquired many dreidels over the years, and when I bring them out in preparation for the holiday, my daughter enjoys “practicing for the big games” on the kitchen table or floor.